 \paragraph{Common topics.} Participants used AI for a mix of emotional support and instrumental tasks.
-The most prevalent topic cluster was ``Leveraging AI for Creative Design, Storytelling, and Precision Editing'' (25.1\% item share; 67.1\% user prevalence).
-The second and third most prevalent clusters centered on self-reflection and existential inquiry: ``Exploring Existential and Emotional Themes'' (24.8\%; 75.6\% of participants) and ``Navigating Academic, Professional, and Personal Identity Challenges'' (18.1\%; 57.3\%), suggesting that AI serves as a space for working through identity, purpose, and meaning (Figure~\ref{fig:topics-hierarchy}).
+The most prevalent topic cluster was ``Leveraging AI for creative design, storytelling, and precision editing'' (25.1\% item share; 67.1\% user prevalence).
+The second and third most prevalent clusters centered on self-reflection and existential inquiry: ``Exploring existential and emotional themes'' (24.8\% item share; 75.6\% participants) and ``Navigating academic, professional, and personal identity challenges'' (18.1\% item share; 57.3\% participants), suggesting that AI serves as a space for working through identity, purpose, and meaning (Figure~\ref{fig:topics-hierarchy}).

-\paragraph{Red and green flags.} The most prevalent red flag was ``Over-reliance on AI for Emotional and Professional Life Management'' (77 items, 32.5\%; 73.2\% of users).
-Within this cluster, 20.7\% of users showed patterns of substituting AI for emotional support and therapy, and another 20.7\% attempted to ``debug and automate personal emotions using AI tools.''
-The second largest category was ``Perfectionism and Over-optimization Leading to Burnout'' (62 items, 26.2\%; 62.2\% of users).
+\paragraph{Red and green flags.} The most prevalent red flag was ``Over-reliance on AI for emotional and professional life management'' (32.5\% item share; 73.2\% participants).
+Within this cluster, 41.4\% of participants showed patterns of substituting AI for emotional support and therapy and attempted to ``debug and automate personal emotions'' using AI tools.
+The second largest red flag category was ``AI-driven perfectionism and over-optimization leading to burnout'' (26.2\% item share; 62.2\% participants).
 Notably, 61.0\% of participants were flagged for \textit{both} over-reliance and perfectionism-related patterns, suggesting a common profile of hyper-engaged users who simultaneously outsource cognitive labor and emotional regulation to AI.

-On the positive side, the largest green flag cluster was ``Collaborative and Ethical AI Use for Creative and Intellectual Growth'' (83 items, 35.5\%; 76.8\% of users).
-However, 54.9\% of participants appeared in both the largest red and green flag clusters simultaneously, suggesting that these labels capture different facets of engagement intensity rather than a binary dichotomy.
+On the positive side, the largest green flag cluster was ``Collaborative and ethical AI use for creative and intellectual growth'' (35.5\% item share; 76.8\% of users).
+Interestingly, 54.9\% of participants appeared in both the largest red and green flag clusters simultaneously, suggesting that these labels capture different facets of engagement intensity rather than a binary dichotomy.
 Full cluster hierarchies appear in Figures~\ref{fig:redflags-hierarchy} and~\ref{fig:greenflags-hierarchy}.

-\paragraph{Communication dynamics.} The dominant pattern was treating AI as an ``Overworked Academic and Emotional Support Partner'' (47.6\% of users), followed by ``Genius Cofounder and Emotional Support Partner'' (31.7\%).
+\paragraph{Communication dynamics.} The dominant pattern was treating AI as an ``Overworked academic and emotional support partner'' (47.6\% participants), followed by ``Genius cofounder and emotional support partner'' (31.7\% participants).
 Across all four communication style clusters, emotional support was a universal dimension.
 Full clusters are reported in Figure~\ref{fig:comm-hierarchy}.

 \paragraph{Between-group differences.} We report descriptive deviations of $\geq$15 percentage points from the sample-wide baseline.
 Given the small and unequal subgroup sizes, these should be read as exploratory observations, not generalizable claims (see Figure~\ref{fig:red-flags-subgroups} and Figures~\ref{fig:topics-subgroups}--\ref{fig:comm-subgroups} in the Appendix).